cs-uob/COMSM0085/exercises/databases/src/databases/1/setup.md

 Most distributions come with a `mysql_secure_installation` script that prompts you for a database root password and sets up accounts.
 We are going to do a similar thing, but with a custom setup for our purposes.

 The setup file is located at the address given below.
 You can download it for example with `wget ADDRESS` in Alpine linux; `wget` is a download program.
+Place it in the same folder as your Vagrantfile.

 ```
 https://cs-uob.github.io/COMSM0085/resources/databases/secure-setup.sql